AliceO2Group/QualityControl/doc/Advanced.md

 2. Replace all instances of `TST` in the QC config file in consul with the one of the detector (e.g. `EMC`).
 2. Set the variable `detector` in aliECS to the detector (e.g. `EMC`).

+## Get all the task output to the infologger

+Set the variable log_task_output=all

+## Using a different config file with the general QC

+One can set the `QC URI` to a different config file that is used by the general QC when enabled.
+However, this is not the recommended way.
+One must make sure that the name of the task and the check are left untouched and that they are both enabled.

 ## Enable the repo cleaner